Misbah-Ahmad/react-booklist-context-hook/README.md

-A book list app using React Context api and React Hooks.
+A book list app using React Context api and React Hooks and xstate.
 ## Available Scripts

 In the project directory, you can run: